-Participants are chosen because they are considered at-risk youth between the ages of 12 and 15, and are referred by school administrators and guidance personnel.
+Participants are often chosen because they have attitude and behavioral problems.
+Between the ages of 12 and 15, they are referred by school administrators and guidance personnel.
 Educators are encouraged to identify kids who have a history of truant and/or poor school performance that may benefit from the unique learning experience of varied curricula.
-School officials are asked to prioritize referrals based on classroom disruption issues, victim/perpetrator of bullying behaviors, truancy and inconsistent attendance and/or academic failure.
-Class facilitators and mentors address specific needs individually to ensure each youth receives the support and guidance needed in order to be successful.
-The Kidsbridge Life Skills Program maintains a “no reject, no eject” policy.
+School officials prioritize referrals based on classroom disruption issues, victim/perpetrator of bullying behaviors, and/or academic failure.
+Program facilitators and mentors address specific needs to ensure that each youth receives general guidance and as much individual support in order to be successful.
+This Life Skills Program maintains a “no reject, no eject” policy.

 ASCEND combines mentoring services with a high quality, evidence-based, life skills and character education curricula.
-The program incorporates two school-based character education/life skills development training classes per week (at one and one half hours per session or three hours per week) and educationally-based field trips to reinforce the program’s goals.
-The program structure is geared to provide youth with skills to combat negative peer relationships, gang involvement, truancy, drug and alcohol dependence and other addictions through the utilization of consistent, supportive, compassionate, culturally-sensitive role models and structured, hands-on, educational activities that build character and self-esteem, increase critical thinking skills and promotes creativity through a non-judgmental approach.
-Without support, encouragement and guidance, an at-risk teen is more susceptible to the problems noted above.
-Statistics confirm that mentoring IS an effective preventer to juvenile delinquency.
+The program incorporates one school-based character education/life skills development training class per week (at one hour per session), and includes educationally-based field trips to reinforce the program’s goals.
+Consistent, supportive, compassionate, culturally-sensitive role models provide strategies to address the negative influences in the vulnerable youths’ lives; structured, hands-on, educational activities that build character and self-esteem, increase critical thinking skills, and promotes creativity through a non-judgmental approach is key to the program structure.
+Without the support, encouragement and guidance that this program offers, an at-risk teen is more susceptible to peer pressure and the challenging situations noted above.
+Research supports that mentoring IS an effective preventer of juvenile delinquency.

-For our Kidsbridge Life Skills Program, ASCEND was chosen because ascending speaks to the conquest of a summit, to rise and to reach a higher position.
+For our Life Skills Program for Middle School, ASCEND was chosen because ascending speaks to the conquest of a summit, to rise and to reach a higher position.
 This is what our program does.
 It helps teens rise above their current circumstances, to ascend to heights that represent something greater than where they started.
 Ascend connotes aspiration, and is action-oriented, positive and representative of accomplishment.
 It is what Kidsbridge hopes all participants in the ASCEND program will do.

 ASCEND also is an acronym for: Activities Structured (to) Cultivate, Empower, Nurture (and) Develop (our youth).
-Using targeted exercises focusing on life skills, facilitators and college student mentors work with program participants to make positive changes in their attitudes and life.
-Indeed, the program cultivates, empowers, nurtures and develops participating youth, providing them with the social and employability skills to become positive contributors to society.
+Using targeted exercises focusing on life skills described above, facilitators and college undergraduate mentors work with these at-risk youth to make positive changes in their attitudes and life.